garrysblog/Arduino-Morse-Code-Decoder/README.md

 Author Garry Edmonds

+## Status
+### What works
+ - Manual mode with clear signal
+ - Automatic speed tracking when there is not a large speed variation between transmitted signals, that is when the speed changes by more than 2

+## What doesn't
+ - When the infoming signal is noisy
+ - When there is significant differences between the length of characters and gaps.
+Where it is long gaps between characters display.

 ## Useful links used to develop this project
 Thanks to everyone that provides information online.
 For this project the resources were particulalry useful.